xcp-ng/xcp-ng-org/docs/guides.md

 service xenguest start
 ```

-Option 2 is via Web GUI (only for pfSense):
+Option 2 is via the Web GUI (only available on OPNsense):
-Open management page under http(s)://your-configured-ip and go to:
+Open the web UI on `http(s)://your-configured-ip` and go to:
 *System -> Firmware -> Plugins*
-Scroll down to **os-xen** and let the gui do the steps needed.
-Next: Reboot the system to have the guest started (installer doesn't do that):
+Scroll down to **os-xen** and click the plus sign next to it to install them.
+Next: Reboot the system to have the guest tools started (installer doesn't do this the first time):
 *Power -> Reboot*

 Guest Tools are now installed and running, and will automatically run on every boot of the VM.